Graphlr/prepr-nodejs/README.md

 var prepr = require('prepr-nodejs')('<YOUR_ACCESS_TOKEN>');
 ```

-Now we can send API requests through node.
+Now we can send API requests through Node.
 Let's getting your publication list as an example:

 ```javascript
 // Get publications